FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-06-05-building-a-sample-todo-app-with-signalr-using-blazor-webassembly.md

 }
 ```

 Getting the todo items looks quite the same.
-We just fire a GET request to the url we created
+We throw a GET request to the url we created

 ```cs
 public async Task<List<TodoDto>> GetTodos()